-- At home with a blood pressure monitor
+At home with a blood pressure monitor

   Even if you get your blood pressure checked somewhere else, your GP will need to check again before they can diagnose you with high blood pressure.
-Because one test isn’t enough to know for sure, your GP may need to organise a few tests over 24 hours to confirm your high blood pressure.
+One test isn’t enough to know for sure, so your GP may need to organise a few tests over 24 hours to confirm your high blood pressure.

   Should I be worried about high blood pressure? - you are more likely to get high blood pressure if you: